Skip to navigation Skip to content

 Note: selecting any other consequential review type will generate an unnecessary work item in Workload Manager (WLM).

-Where the Service Officer has the appropriate skills, they are required to complete applicable consequential reviews with the customer after finalising the Portability Script - Departures and Returns.
-The Resources page contains information to assist Service Officers in completing the consequential reviews.
+Where staff have the appropriate skills, they must complete applicable consequential reviews with the customer after finalising the Portability Script - Departures and Returns.
+The Resources page contains information to assist staff to complete the consequential reviews.

 Use of the Portability Script for hypothetical cases

-The Portability Script - Departures and Returns, accurately guides decisions about portability, and can be used for hypothetical cases where a person wants information about the effect on their payments before making a decision to travel outside Australia.
-While the script will provide accurate information to them, the information about payment for a hypothetical situation is not a decision and therefore cannot be appealed.
+The Portability Script - Departures and Returns accurately guides decisions about portability.
+Staff can use the script for hypothetical cases where a customer wants information about the effect on their payments before they make a decision to travel outside Australia.
+While the script will provide accurate information, customers cannot appeal a hypothetical situation about payment as it is not a decision.

 Do not issue a portability assessment letter to a customer if they are not definitely leaving Australia as their departure date may change and this can affect their payment.
 If the letter is issued, they may believe the same changes will apply to a different date of departure.
-If they require further information, refer them to the website.
+If they need more information, refer them to the Services Australia website.
 The Resources page has a link.

 Restoration of payment on return to Australia